kmcaloney15/greatreads/README.md

 - [ ] Create Author pages to link with Books
 - [ ] Use stars to to measure the rating instead of numbers and show average rating for book
 - [ ] Create user bookshelves on their profile pages
+- [ ] Restrict users to only be able to edit their own reviews
 - [ ] Connect a book api

 ## ReadMe Credits: